Divine-Journey-2/Divine-Journey-2/serverfiles/README.md

 Divine Journey 2 is a forge modpack for 1.12.2.
 This means it requires specifically Java 1.8 64-bit.
-If you get an error involving `launcher.java.lang.reflect.InvocationTargetException` error, you are using the wrong java version, and need to use Java 1.8.
+If you get an error involving `launcher.java.lang.reflect.InvocationTargetException`, you are using the wrong Java version, and need to use Java 1.8.
+If you get an error involving `Could not reserve enough space for object heap`, you are using the wrong Java architecture, and need to use 64-bit.

 If you do not have that version of Java installed, I suggest installing from [Adoptium](https://adoptium.net/temurin/releases/?version=8&os=windows&arch=x64&package=jre), although any distribution will work.
 You should filter the search to your specific platform, which by default presumes Windows.